• Skip to primary navigation

 Dr. Brown’s HappyPaci Silicone Pacifier

-As a long time fan of the Dr. Brown’s bottles for my twins, I also wanted to include these pacifiers as a great option for breastfeeding babies.
+As a long time fan of the Dr. Brown’s bottles for my twins, I also wanted to include these baby pacifiers as a great option for breastfeeding babies.

-If you use the bottles, the nipple shape of the pacifier is similar.
+If you use the bottles, the silicone nipple shape of the pacifier is similar.
 It is made from a soft and lightweight one piece construction and is easily cleaned and sanitized.
 It includes a “butterfly” shape to easily fit those cute chubby cheeks and nose.

-Pacifier FAQ’s
+Breastfeeding Pacifier FAQ’s

 1. Are pacifiers good for babies?